 3. Be a Part of a Referral Network

 Being able to get some help from the beginning with filling your practice can be extremely beneficial.
 A good way to get coaching clients fast is by being part of a referral network from an already established organization.

 Our own referral network has helped many coaches kick start their business.
 Eventually, they get to a place where they no longer need referrals from Somatica anymore.
 In addition, our training is so well-respected, other referral organizations have put Somatica-certified coaches onto their websites.

 4. Have a Supportive Network to Co-create, Cross-promote, and Cross-refer

 Somatica is a large and growing community of coaches and graduates.
 Here, you find people who might be willing to co-create business ventures, as well as cross-promote and cross-refer clients with you.

-It also offers you a place to keep growing your skills with supervision and advanced classes, so you don’t have to be alone on your journey.
+It also offers you a place to keep growing your skills with supervision and mastery classes, so you don’t have to be alone on your journey.
 For coaches wanting to attain certification, Somatica offers an on-going marketing group to keep you motivated towards launching and expanding your business.